Schokokex/addon_template_butt/README.md

 First of all, after some crashing and so on, i started everything from Scratch again.
 New stuff is:
 Timers, Talents, example Modifier, example Ability, Startitems, Thinker, so basically the files you find inside game/dota_addons/addon_template_butt/scripts/vscripts/.

+# Use This Template
+Either you make this the default template by copying everything from addon_template_butt into addon_template of game and content, or you copy the files into every new mod you make.
+After that you can start the game inside Hammer just by clicking the "Game Controller Icon" and "Run (Skip Build)".

 # Startitems
 Lets you add free Items, Abilities, Talents or Modifiers, that everyone gets.